Breathing hard after light exertion

 Dizzy Spells While Working Out

 A person can determine their level by reflecting on how fast their heart is beating, how hard they are breathing, and more.
-Research shows that even one minute of breath exercises can make an impact.Symptoms depend on what is causing your shortness of breath.
+Exercise causes you to breathe deeper and faster and take in larger amounts of air.

 Abnormal respiration is often characterized by the feeling of suffocation or being short of breath.
 Once your exercise routine is complete, breathing and heart rate will return to normal more quickly.Shortness of breath, clinically known as dyspnea, is sometimes described as difficulty catching your breath, wheezing, or breathlessness.
 Your provider can give you relaxation techniques .
 In many cases, routine tests — including a chest x-ray, echocardiogram (heart ultrasound), lung .
-To cope with this extra demand, your breathing has to increase from about 15 times a minute (12 litres of air) when you are resting, up to about 40–60 times a minute (100 litres of air) during exercise.
 With the increased airflow comes a larger exposure to allergens and irritants, any number of which can trigger rhinitis.Burning or pain in your chest when you breathe after a workout could signal exercise-induced asthma.
+Unmasking the varied causes of breathlessness and fatigue.Dyspnea, or shortness of breath, can be caused by various factors and can be a symptom of an underlying medical condition.Stretching – keep your muscles supple.
 And it makes you feel winded.

+A runny nose ensues in order to rid the irritant from your body.
 Treatment will depend .
 By Julie Corliss, Executive Editor, Harvard Heart Letter.
 If the problem is to do with your heart, you may have difficulty breathing with exertion (physical effort) or when lying down.Dyspnea, or shortness of breath, that occurs during exertion has several possible causes.Ablation has emerged as the most effective therapy for atrial fibrillation (AF), with the primary goal to improve symptoms.Shortness of breath—what doctors call dyspnea—is the unpleasant sensation of having difficulty breathing.
-It may be accompanied by trouble moving your eyes normally.

 Exercise-induced asthma